 Along with sulphur compounds, cabbage contains choline, a nutrient the National Liver Foundation says is important for liver health.

 Vinegar: Use apple cider or red wine vinegar to soften the cabbage and bring that distinctive flavor.
 Seasonings: Finish it off with a quick blend of spices.

-how long to boil cabbage and potatoes
+how long do i cook cabbage and potatoes in pressure cooker

-boiled cabbage and potatoes
+instant pot cabbage and potatoes